- SCU Home Page

 Intern Training Goals

-During the Orientation period at the beginning of the Internship, Interns will receive both the CAPS Intern Training Manual and the CAPS Policies and Procedures Manual.
+During the Orientation period at the beginning of the internship, both the CAPS Intern Training Manual and the CAPS Policies and Procedures Manual will be distributed and reviewed.
 The CAPS Training Manual includes information about due process and grievance procedures.
 Trainees are responsible for being familiar with, and adhering to, both of these documents.
-These materials will be reviewed during the initial Orientation period.

 Direct Clinical Services